 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.

-I know most people think, if I can buy a similar vintage farmhouse sign, why would I create one?
+I know most people think, if I can buy a similar vintage farmhouse sign somewhere like Walmart, why would I create one?

 Maybe you have a certain size sign you want and you can’t find one to purchase anywhere.
 Or maybe you’re reading this post because you realize how simple it can be to create your own.
 So here we go.

-Tutorial for an Iron Orchid Designs Image Transfer sign:
+Tutorial for an Iron Orchid Designs Image Transfer to wood: